Can’t think of a topic to research?

 Research Questions

-The keywords you use can have a profound impact on the results of your research.
+To sum up, the keywords you use can have a profound impact on the results of your research.
 It is normal to conduct several searches with different keywords or keyword combinations before you find the best results.

 IS YOUR TOPIC TOO BROAD?